-but then is slightly less good at the first task.
+The analysis we have applied to a firm and its owner may be reinterpreted more broadly in terms of a society and its governance.
+Those in power should think careand more effort.
+This is particularly true when effort must be devoted to mastering multiple tasks.
+The low effort employee only gets to the first task; the high effort employee gets to many tasks, but then is slightly less good at the first task.
 Imagine a student who studies just one problem and can get it right 80% of the time, while the high effort student studies both semesters and can get each of two problems right 60% of the time.
-The shirker has probabilities (.2,.8,0) of getting 0,1, or 2 correct answers, while the high effort student has probabilities (.16..48,.36).
+The shirker has probabilities (.2,.8,0) of getting 0,1, or 2 correct answers, while the high effort student has probabilities (.16.,48,.36).
 (In the language we shall shortly introduce, the worker stochastically dominates the shirker, but does not uniformly stochastically dominate him.)
-The optimal title partition or wage schedule will turn out to be $\{\{0,1\},\{2\}\}\$ in which the reward comes only for getting both answers right.
+The optimal title partition or wage schedule will turn out to be $\{0,1\},\{2\}\}$ in which all the rewards are reserved only for getting both answers right.